-The Skills Highway workplace literacy programme is funded by the Tertiary Education Commission (TEC) and managed by the Industry Training Federation.
+The Skills Highway workplace literacy and numeracy programme is funded by the Tertiary Education Commission (TEC) and managed by the Industry Training Federation.
 Improving literacy and numeracy can unlock productivity, kick-start educational success, and deliver far-reaching benefits to workers, their families and workplaces.

 Skills Highway initiatives include:

 - developing good practice strategies for introducing and maintaining literacy and numeracy programmes in the workplace